RobertToh/radeon-charts/README.md

 ## Features
-- Supports upto three `.csv` files
+- Graphs supports upto three `.csv` files
 - Customize the colors and names for each file
 <!-- Export the graphs to PNG -->